 Spray a peppermint oil solution around plants or plant a few peppermint trees nearby.

 4. Borax and Sugar

-The is a highly sought-after remedy for those seeking how to get rid of ants permanently.
-Borax is safe for use in your home and garden but toxic to ants.
+This is a highly sought-after remedy for those seeking how to kill ants in garden soil.
+Borax is safe for use in the lawn, your home, and garden but toxic to the critters.

 Mix some borax with a bit of sugar or honey.

 The sugary scent will attract them and the solution acts as a poison that they will carry back to the colony, wiping it out entirely.